hexxone/docker-openvpn-tap/README.md

 # OpenVPN using TAP-MODE for Docker

-Modified Version of kylemanna/docker-openvpn to run in TAP Mode with compose.
+This is a modified Version of kylemanna/docker-openvpn to run in TAP Mode with compose.

 * Docker Registry @ [kylemanna/openvpn](https://hub.docker.com/r/kylemanna/openvpn/)
 * GitHub @ [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn)

 At this point a Linux-Docker-Host is mandatory.

-## TODO
+## ⛔️ NOTICE ⛔️

-* if in-container bridge setup is not possible, maybe hand the /dev/docker0 bridge directly into the container?
+### THIS PROJECT IS CURRENTLY BROKEN

+* if you intend to pursue it, you should be prepared to invest a lot of time

+* you should already know how to manually set-up TUN and TAP OpenVPN, otherwise

+* read through this whole file before trying ANYTHING!

+* See "differences" for more details on changes to this container.

+* Feel free to open a PR if you get it up and running and please don't open unnecessary Issues.

+### Problems at hand

+* Setup seems to be inconsistent, perhaps something changed about OpenVPN install or Alpine image

+* At the moment the `br0` iface inside of the container is NOT receiving an IP address and NOT able to connect outside.

+* !!!
+This setup enables ARP poisoning of your network, so you should know what you are doing !!!

 ## Quick Start